armory3d/armory_docs/logic_nodes/reference.md

 ### Is None

-Give bool value of null i.e., If it is null then its output true(Doesn't have value), if it is not null then it output false(Have value).
+Checks if the value is null.
+If the value is null, execution continues.

 ![](/assets/is-none.JPG)

 ### Is Not None

-Give opposite bool value of null i.e., If it is not null then its output true(Have value), if it is null then it output false(Doesn't have value).
+Checks if the value is not null.
+If the value is not null, execution continues.

 ![](/assets/is-not-none.JPG)

 ### Sequence

-Its call output in sequential order.
+Calls outputs in sequential order.

 ![](/assets/Sequence.JPG)

 ### While

-Its loop through as long as bool specified in "Condition" is same.(i.e., like  while(jumping == true){do domething}).
+Loops while the "Condition" input is true.
+"Done" is called when looping is finished.

 ![](/assets/While.JPG)